 Research Ethics and Oversight

-I began working on issues related to research ethics and oversight while working in the Division of Medical Ethics at New York University and continued to do so while working at the Ethox Centre at the University of Oxford.
-Collaborative papers I have written on this topic include an evaluation of the Belmont Report in relation to the state of research ethics today, an examination of issues faced by the many novel regulatory bodies (e.g., conflict of interest committees, data safety monitoring boards) that have been developed in in the realm of research oversight, and a discussion of how research ethics and oversight ought to proceed in response to developing neurotechnologies.
-My current work in this area explores how mechanisms of research oversight differ within academia and industry and what role communities ought to have in the regulation of research.
+I have also worked on a variety of collaborative projects related to research ethics and oversight, including an evaluation of the Belmont Report in relation to the state of research ethics today, an examination of issues faced by the many novel regulatory bodies (e.g., conflict of interest committees, data safety monitoring boards) that have been developed in in the realm of research oversight, and a discussion of how research ethics and oversight ought to proceed in response to developing neurotechnologies.
+Recently, I have been thinking about how new forms of research, especially those utilizing machine learning and especially in the domain of psychiatry, challenge our current systems of research ethics oversight.

 Recent/ Forthcoming Papers: